karmaniverous/aws-api-template/README.md

 Copy each of these files and remove the `template` extension from the copy.

 **Do not simply rename these files!** Anybody who pulls your repo will need these templates to create the same files in his own local environment.

+In the future, this will be accomplished with a single CLI command.
+See [this issue](https://github.com/karmaniverous/aws-api-template/issues/10) for more info.

 ## Connect to GitHub